zackkomo/generalsetup/Linux/README.md

 echo "AuthenticationMethods publickey,password publickey,keyboard-interactive" | sudo tee -a /etc/ssh/sshd_config
 sudo systemctl restart sshd.service
 ~~~

+If it doesn't work after restarting the service, you may need to restart the
+system.

 # 6. Send email upon SSH login
 ## Install
 Arch: